danielerapati/2years-oncall/PITCHME.md

 - incident response documentation

 Note:
-the very basic is having a system that sends an email when a certain program fails
+the **very basic** is getting an **email** when a certain program fails

 and that is what we had at the time

-from that you can build, integrate with a real alerting tool that will page you on your phone and wake you up
+from that you can build, integrate with a tool that will page you on your phone and wake you up.

+You can do it yourself with Twilio if you want.

-You can also send lower priority alerts and messages to a chat tool so you have a timeline of events in one place and you can comment on them, keep a log of incidents, etc.
+You can also **send lower priority alerts and messages to a chat tool** so you have a timeline of events in one place and you can comment on them, keep a log of incidents, etc.

 Make sure your logs are accessible to the persons responding to incidents and they know how to access them and how to operate the systems during an incident

+**training and documentation**

 +++
 Monitoring: Systems